EconomicsObservatory/economicsobservatory.github.io/README.md

 | [**Data**](https://github.com/EconomicsObservatory/ecodatahub)
 |

 Welcome to the Economic Observatory!
 Here you will find all the data visualisations and infographics attached to our articles published on the Observatory website, as well as our repository.
+This repository serves as the main gateway to exploring our work.

 ## 🌌 Visualisations